Mylo-Softworks/KPython/readme/HighLevelProxies.md

 * PyDict -> A python dictionary
 * PyList -> A python list
 * PyTuple -> A python tuple
+* PyModule -> A python module, with getDict() to get the module dict

 ## Accessing python attributes
 Python attributes can be declared by simply creating fields.
 If an attribute is always a string, simply declare it as a string.